TugboatQA/images/README.md

 * **GETTAGS** - An optional function to generate a list of tags for the image.
 Most image definitions can be parsed automatically from the dockerhub image definition, but there are some cases that need a little help.
 The resulting list should be comma-separated, with no spaces, one line per unique image.
 * **FILTER** - An optional filter to run against the parsed list of image tags.
 Usually this is used to exclude things like `rc` or `unstable` tags.
 This is used by the default GETTAGS function, and must be explicitly built in to a custom GETTAGS function in order to have any effect there.
 * **PACKAGES** - Which package manager is used by the base image.
 Valid options: apt, yum.
 Default: apt

+### README.md

+The build scripts automatically generate a README.md file with a list of currently supported tags.
+If this file exists in the service definition directory, it is appended to the end of that automatically generated README.md.

 ### run